How much exercise does a Yorkshire Terrier need

 Dogs can become seniors as early as 8-years-old.
 It’s around this time that you may need to think of reducing the amount of exercise your pooch does.
 This is because as they get older, your dog is more likely to have muscle and joint issues from over-exercising.

 Best types of exercise for a Yorkshire Terrier

 Hide & Seek.
 To play this game, all you’ll need is one of their favourite toys.
 Simply hide it somewhere in a room and then bring your pup into the room, and watch their noses go into overdrive.
 You may need to encourage them by saying “find it” in an excitable voice from time to time.

 Tug-of-War.
-Yorkies would be happy to have a game of this with anything.
-Whether it’s a toy, a dog-friendly rope, or your favourite shoe.
-It’s worth mentioning that if you do take part in this activity, make sure you buy toys specifically made for this game, as they will be less harmful to their teeth.
+Whether it’s a toy, a dog-friendly rope, or your favourite piece of clothing, your dog will enjoy a game of Tug0of-War.
+It’s worth mentioning that if you do take part in this activity, make sure you buy toys specifically made for this game, as this game can be harmful to their teeth.

 Fetch.
 This is great as it includes lots of energy, teaches them to retrieve, and helps them learn commands such as “drop” and “return”.
 You may need to adapt the game slightly to accommodate for their size.
 Rolling a ball across the hallway at home instead of halfway across a field is one way you can do this, and you may also need to invest in a smaller-sized tennis ball so your Yorkshire Terrier is able to put it in their mouth.

 Can’t remember how long you’ve played with your dog today?
 Get a PitPat Dog Activity Monitor and we’ll tell you how much they’ve done each day.